About this listing

 Please note that it may not always be possible to meet you in person due to the flexibility offered when booking and that a key safe system may be operation so you can let yourself in.
 If this is a problem please let me know.

-Sally also manages the cottage for me when I am working or bnbing myself and her mobile number is (phone number hidden)
+I have a housekeeper who manages the cottage for me when I am working or bnbing myself and I will provide you with their details.

 The cottage makes a perfect retreat.